New Views is the National Theatre’s annual playwriting programme for 14 to 19-year-olds.

 The online course, written by playwright Jemma Kennedy, is accessible to everyone, but participating schools and colleges have the unique benefit of in-school workshops with professional writers, tickets to National Theatre productions or NT Live broadcasts, CPD for teachers, support from the National Theatre Learning Department and entry into the New Views playwriting programme.

-This year we are working with 70 schools nationwide as well as in London Hubs and a Partner Theatre programme at the West Yorkshire Playhouse.
+This year we are working with 70 schools nationwide as well as in Hubs around the UK and a Partner Theatre programme at Theatre Royal Wakefield.

 New Views is supported by: